-Judge orders release of Iraqi man, pending deportation order
+Judge orders release for Iraqi man after 2-year detention

-MINNEAPOLIS (AP) — A federal judge in Minnesota ruled Tuesday that an Iraqi man who has been in immigration custody for more than two years must be released while his final order for removal from the U.S. is under appeal.
+MINNEAPOLIS (AP) — A federal judge in Minnesota ruled Tuesday that an Iraqi man who has been in immigration custody for more than two years must be released while he awaits a final order for removal from the U.S.

 Farass Adnan Ali, 35, of Rochester, entered immigration custody in May 2017 and has been in consecutive immigration detention since July 2017.
 U.S. District Judge David Doty ruled Tuesday that the lengthy detention violates Ali’s constitutional rights, and that Ali must be released within 30 days.

-Note: This story has been corrected to note that Ali is awaiting a final order for removal.